Bbno$: Career

-2017–present

 In 2017, bbno$ released his first EP, Baby Gravy, as a collaboration with Yung Gravy, shortly before releasing his debut studio album, Bb Steps, and his second collaborative EP, Whatever, with So Loki in 2018.

 In late 2019, bbno$ released his second studio album, Recess, which draws inspiration from the Disney series of the same name, and includes features from Y2K and Trippy Tha Kid.
 Many tracks off of Recess gained millions of streams on Spotify. bbno$ and Y2K have been recognized for marketing their single "Lalala" online by using various websites and online apps, namely Tinder, Instagram, TikTok, and Craigslist.
-The song was able to peak on over 20 charts around the world and gain over 400 million streams and 500,000 sales in the United States.
+The song peaked on over 20 charts around the world and gained over 1 billion streams worldwide.
+On March 17, 2023, the song was certified triple platinum by the Recording Industry Association of America for equivalent sales of three million units in the United States.

 Later in 2019, bbno$ would go on to release another album, I Don't Care at All.
 The album featured various pre-released singles, "Slop", "Pouch", and "Shining on My Ex", the latter of which featured frequent collaborator Yung Gravy.
 The album was solely produced by Y2K.

-On February 14, 2020, Baby Gravy 2 was released in collaboration with Yung Gravy.
+On February 14, 2020, Baby Gravy 2 was released properly in collaboration with Yung Gravy.
 It serves as a sequel to the 2017 EP Baby Gravy.

 The video for his single "Imma" features bbno$ in drag, travelling around Victoria with drag queen Jimbo.

 On January 29, 2021, "Help Herself" was released.
-The song, produced by Diamond Pistols, served as the first single from a new bbno$ project.
+The song, produced by Diamond Pistols, was the first single from a new bbno$ project.